It’s said that “The Life of a Digital Marketer in the Hands of Google!”

 - Company Name Keywords

-Company names are advantageous when it comes to online businesses.
-It’s also useful in terms of seeing how others report on and treat companies similar to yours.
+Company names are helpful for online businesses.
+It’s also useful to see how others report on and treat companies similar to yours.
 Using competing company names, you’ll be able to see who has covered your competition in the news, on forums and blogs, and realize the game and mentions in the digital world.
 You can dig into their reviews to get a better idea of what you are up against.

 - Related Vertical Keywords

 Related vertical keywords are related to your target segment.
-Such kind of terms can be included in cases of suppliers to customer industries.
-But when you do mention Related Vertical Keywords, make sure that you are making a direct connection with your audience.
+Such terms can be included in cases of suppliers to customer industries.
+But when you mention Related Vertical Keywords, make sure that you are connecting with your audience.

 - Geo-Targeted Keywords –